 The Cretto di Burri

 In 1968, the hillside town of Gibellina was devastated by a 6.1-scale earthquake.
 Somewhat like the residents of Noto, who befell a similar fate, the town decided to abandon the ruins and start from scratch in a location which was close by, and hopefully more stable.
-Between 1985 and 1989, a Sicilian artist named Alberto Burri used the old city’s ruins as the canvas for his most audacious work of modern sculpture.
+Between 1985 and 1989, an Italian artist named Alberto Burri used the old city’s ruins as the canvas for his most audacious work of modern sculpture.
 The resulting concrete cemetery is a bold piece of art, a comment on death, and a moving tribute to the devastated city.

 Burri covered the streets of Old Gibellina with concrete, preserving the layout of the blocks.
 Walking around his monument is unsettling.
 You’re not just standing on the gravestone of a city, but actually tracing the lines of its corpse.
 Block after block of grey concrete rises from the ground, like the ghosts of buildings.
 They’re high enough to peer over, so that the rest of the graves are always visible, along with the valley stretching out into the distance.